 It is important to note that on the other hand, in some circumstances personal data must be kept as destroying such data would be a data protection breach, for example the core archival student record to verify a student's qualifications.

 Data retention is a personal responsibility for everybody in the University and it is important that you have an overview of where personal data is stored.
 This may include:

 - own servers

 - third party servers

 - email accounts

 - Sharepoint sites

+- OneDrive accounts

+- Teams chats

 - Shared drives

 - backup storage

 - paper files

-University records should always be stored in a departmental filing scheme, rather than by individuals.
+Wherever possible, University Services and hardware should be used to store University records.
+The University's core systems should predominantly be used, as part of a departmental filing scheme where necessary; records should not be stored within the internal storage of individual computers.
 For example, you should not run reports and save them in spreadsheets in a folder on your desktop.
 Systems must be set up to make this less likely to happen in the first place.
 Staff should use managed desktops or connect remotely where practical.

 To determine how long to retain a document containing personal data, first consult the relevant privacy notice.
 If the detail you require is not contained in the privacy notice, consult your business unit's data processing register.
-The registers can be found in Sharepoint:

-Data Processing Registers
+The registers can be found in Sharepoint: Data Processing Registers